indico/indico-user-docs/user_guide/categories.md

 -   delete the current category and everything inside it,
 -   and also insert a logo in your own category.

-These features are accessible through the menu *Manage* (you must be logged in and with modification rights in order to see it), that you can find to the right of the title "Main categories".
-After clicking *Manage* (more specifically its inner option *Edit category*) you will be accessing the Management area for Category.
+These features are accessible through the menu *Manage category* (you must be logged in and with modification rights in order to see it), that you can find to the right of your own category title  .
+After clicking *Manage* you will be accessing the Management area for Category.

 Creating a Category
 -------------------